BOOM Investors Have Opportunity To Lead DMC Global Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of DMC Global Inc. (NASDAQ: BOOM ) between May 3, 2024 and November 4, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of DMC Global Inc. (NASDAQ: BOOM ) between May 3, 2024 and November 4, 2024, both dates inclusive (the "Class Period"), of the important February 4, 2025 lead plaintiff deadline.

 So what: If you purchased DMC Global securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.